nickdnk/zerobounce-php/readme.md

 } catch (\nickdnk\ZeroBounce\APIError $exception) {

    // Base exception.
-Both ServerException and ConnectionException extend from this, so you can
+Both HttpException and ConnectionException extend from this, so you can
    // catch this to handle both errors.
 The somewhat odd naming for this was to avoid
-   // introducing breaking changes when ServerException and ConnectionException was added.
+   // introducing breaking changes when HttpException and ConnectionException was added.
    $exception->getMessage();

 }